Shop BITR Apparel Shop Now

 MEAGHAN: The first time I ran the Boston Marathon was back in 2015.
 I was only a few years into running and couldn’t comprehend the magnitude of a major marathon.
 To the point that I took an Uber straight from the airport to the race expo the Sunday before the race.
 If you’ve ever been to the Boston Marathon expo, you know that having multiple pieces of luggage is one of the worst decisions you could ever make.

-All this to say, over the course of three trips to Boston, I’ve learned the hard way how to navigate the weekend, but eventually came away with some big wins (like a 2:48 course PR).
+All this to say, over the course of five trips to Boston, I’ve learned the hard way how to navigate the weekend, but eventually came away with some big wins (like a 2:48 course PR).

 Hopefully these tips can help you prevent the same mistakes I did so you can have the most success on race day and feel good throughout that long journey that ends with a right on Hereford, left on Boylston.